The best note-taking apps for Android make it simple and easy to make and manage notes on the go with your Android smartphone or tablet.

 Whether you're just typing text, writing with a stylus, or scribbling with your finger, there are a lot of different note-taking apps for Android out there.
 Some are focused more on just taking simple notes, while others come with more features and functionality that can turn your smartphone into a digital notebook, or workbook.

 You can also now use your smartphone for taking minutes from minutes, simply putting down business ideas and other inspirations, or even work with collaborative software (opens in new tab) with colleagues and add the notes you make.

-- Also take a look at the best productivity apps for mobile
+Also take a look at the best productivity apps.

 For decades, Microsoft has dominated the software scene, and things haven’t changed today.
 Offered as part of the Office family of productivity apps, OneNote is one of the most popular and capable note-taking apps you can get.
 This app is capable of a great deal, whether you want to capture information from emails or embed Excel tables.

 This app is a multi-platform affair which is hooked up to the cloud, meaning that if you’ve written some notes on your laptop, you can pull these up in a meeting via your smartphone.
 OneNote works across Windows, Mac, iOS and Android devices.

 The Android app is easy to use and works as a flexible canvas, letting you type, handwrite, draw and clip things you find on the web.
 What’s more, you can even scan notes made on paper and make them searchable through OneNote.
 To organize your notes, you can create tags, labels, to-do lists and follow-up items.
 It’s also possible to categorize notes based on their importance.

 OneNote allows for collaboration, letting you share your virtual notebooks with anyone.
 People can leave comments and follow-up questions on your notes as well.
 The best thing about OneNote, though, is that it’s completely free to download while offering a plethora of premium capabilities.